Turtlecute33/Tor-node-script/README.md

 # Disclaimer

 Running a Tor exit relay can expose you to legal issues, and it's essential to understand the responsibilities and potential risks associated with operating such a relay.
-Make sure to comply with your local laws and regulations.

 Happy Tor'ing! 🌐